old-software-engineer/react-rails-gem-code-sample/README.md

 # About

-The front-end is created using React-rails gem, while the back-end is developed using Ruby on Rails where users can provide feedback on a list of flights.<br/>
+The front-end is created using React-rails gem, while the back-end is developed using Ruby on Rails where users can provide feedback on a list of flights.

-A review form is available for users to create new reviews.<br/>
-A user can give a Title, Description, and Star-Rating.<br/>
-A user can modify and remove reviews.
+A review form is also available for users to create new reviews.
+A user can give a Title, Description, and Star-Rating.
+Moreover, a user can modify and remove reviews.

 # Concept

 ## React on Rails Gem

-- `React-rails` gem allow us to use React in Rails framework.
+- Gem `React-rails` gem allows us to use React in the Rails framework
 - Automatically renders React server-side and client-side.
-- Lets you use `JSX`, `ES6`.
+- Lets you use `JSX`and `ES6`.

 ### Star Rating

 - A simple react component for adding a star rating to the project.

 ### Styled-Component
-- Styled-components lets you write actual `CSS` in your `JavaScript`.
-This means you can use all the features of `CSS` you use including (but by far not limited to) media queries, all pseudo-selectors, nesting, etc.
+- Styled components let you write actual CSS in your JavaScript.
+This means you can use all the features of CSS you use including (but by far not limited to) media queries, all pseudo-selectors, nesting, etc.

 ## Association

 - **has_many Association** :

   A `has_many` association indicates a one-to-many connection with another model.
 This association indicates that each instance of the model has zero or more instances of another model.

 - **belongs_to Association** :

   A `belongs_to` association sets up a connection with another model, such that each instance of the declaring model "belongs to" one instance of the other model.

 ## Serializers
-- Serializer converts an object in memory into a stream of bytes that can be recreated when needed.
+- Serializer converts an object (in memory) into a stream of bytes that can be recreated when needed.
 Serializers in Ruby on Rails convert a given object into a JSON format.
 Serializers control the particular attributes rendered when an object or model is converted into a JSON format.

 ## Tools & Gems